oracle/olcut/README.md

 Commands added to a CommandInterpreter may provide tab completion for each of their arguments.
-A separate method may be included in the same CommandGroup that has a name consisting of the command it is providing completors for followed by the word Completors.
-It takes no arguments and returns `Completor[]`.
+A separate method may be included in the same CommandGroup that has a name consisting of the command it is providing completors for followed by the word Completers.
+It takes no arguments and returns `Completer[]`.

-        public Completor[] filterCompletors() {
+        public Completer[] filterCompleters() {
-            return new Completor[]{
+            return new Completer[]{
-                new FileNameCompletor(),
+                new FileNameCompleter(),
-                new FileNameCompletor()
+                new FileNameCompleter()
             };
         }

 In this example, an array of completors is returned, one per argument.
 This could actually be simplified because the behavior of the completors is to reuse the last completor in the array for all further arguments.
-Simply providing a single FileNameCompletor would work the same for this method.
-To prevent tab-completion for a particular parameter, or to prevent the last completor from repeating, place a NullCompletor in the array in the appropriate spot.
+Simply providing a single FileNameCompleter would work the same for this method.
+To prevent tab-completion for a particular parameter, or to prevent the last completor from repeating, place a NullCompleter in the array in the appropriate spot.

 The following types of completors are available in OLCUT.
 Most are provided by the [jline library](http://jline.sourceforge.net/apidocs/index.html).

-* FileNameCompletor - Completes file names starting in the PWD
+* FileNameCompleter - Completes file names starting in the PWD
-* SimpleCompletor - Pass it an array of strings or a Reader to give it the values it should complete to
+* SimpleCompleter - Pass it an array of strings or a Reader to give it the values it should complete to
-* ClassNameCompletor - Fills in Class names, optionally with a filter applied, from your classpath
+* ClassNameCompleter - Fills in Class names, optionally with a filter applied, from your classpath
-* EnumCompletor - Completes with values from a specified Enum type
+* EnumCompleter - Completes with values from a specified Enum type
-* NullCompletor - Does not complete with anything.
+* NullCompleter - Does not complete with anything.
-* IntCompletor - Just kidding.
+* IntCompleter - Just kidding.
 But it'd be awesome if it could figure that out, right?

-If you wish to reuse a method that generates completors, you can use an attribute of the Command annotation to specify the name of the completor method to use instead of relying on the xxxCompletors convention.
+If you wish to reuse a method that generates completors, you can use an attribute of the Command annotation to specify the name of the completor method to use instead of relying on the xxxCompleters convention.
 For example, if multiple commands take a single File parameter, you might make a method such as this one:

-        public Completors[] fileCompletor() {
+        public Completers[] fileCompleter() {
-            return new Completor[]{
+            return new Completer[]{
-                new FileNameCompletor(),
+                new FileNameCompleter(),
-                new NullCompletor()
+                new NullCompleter()
             }
         }